drmohundro/SWXMLHash/README.md

 The API takes a lot of inspiration from [SwiftyJSON](https://github.com/lingoer/SwiftyJSON).

+## Installation

+Ultimately, this will be distributed with [CocoaPods](http://cocoapods.org/) support; however,  CocoaPods doesn't yet support Swift projects.
+In the meantime, just add SWXMLHash as a git submodule and drag `SWXMLHash.swift` into your project.

 ## Examples

 All examples below can be found in the included specs.